cmss13-devs/cmss13/code/datums/tutorial/creating_a_tutorial.md

 ### Procs
 - `start_tutorial(mob/starting_mob)`
     - This proc starts the tutorial, setting up the map template and player.
 This should be overridden with a parent call before any overridden code.
-- `end_tutorial()`
+- `end_tutorial(completed = FALSE)`
     - This proc ends the tutorial, sending the player back to the lobby and deleting the tutorial itself.
 A parent call on any subtypes should be at the end of the overridden segment.
+If `completed` is `TRUE`, then the tutorial will save as a completed one for the user.
 - `add_highlight(atom/target, color = "#d19a02")`
     - This proc adds a highlight filter around an atom, by default <span style="color:#d19a02">this</span> color.
 Successive calls of highlight on the same atom will override the last.
 - `remove_highlight(atom/target)`